 The drawback is that there is no way to do any of the work yourself since the materials for basement finishing systems are sold only to franchised installers that use proprietary materials.
 For some homeowners, basement finishing systems have a uniform, sterile look that isn't appearling.

 Costs of basement finishing systems are about $40 to $50 per square foot, which means that a 1,500-square-foot basement could run you as much as $75,000 for a top-of-the-line system.
 And costs can, of course, go higher if there is substantial wiring and plumbing work done by other contractors as part of your overall project.

 If you want to estimate with more precision, it is possible to estimate in a line item fashion, using these ballpark estimates of costs for various elements of a basement finishing project.
 These estimates assume professional installation in a region with average labor costs.

-- A wet/bar or kitchenette of modest size can cost between $1,000 and $5,000.
-For a more full-featured guest apartment kitchen, plan on $12,000 to $20,000.
+- Wet bar or kitchen: A wet/bar or kitchenette of modest size can cost between $1,000 and $5,000.
+For a more full-featured guest apartment kitchen, plan to spend $15,000 to $25,000.